LizzyonGit/fruits-hold-em/README.md

 - More exciting graphics when you have a winning row, like flashing effects.
 - Different credit values for different fruits.
 - Different winning lines.
+- Social media links or links to external website of the game makers.

 ## Testing